CDC pushes for school reopening amid concerns over Delta variant

 “Yes, I am very worried,” says Dr. Monica Gandhi, an infectious disease specialist at the University of California at San Francisco who has argued persistently in favor of reopening schools.
 A recent op-ed Gandhi co-authored argued that “Delta variant panic” could lead to a needless return of lockdowns and school closures.

-On Thursday, CDC director Rochelle Walensky revealed that in recent months, 99.5 percent of all coronavirus deaths were of unvaccinated individuals.
-All versions of the coronavirus vaccine protected against severe or critical illness, including Delta.
+On Thursday, CDC Director Rochelle Walensky revealed that in recent months, 99.5 percent of all U.S. COVID-19 deaths were among unvaccinated individuals.
+All versions of the coronavirus vaccine protect against severe or critical illness, including Delta.

 But national case rates are rising, and could rise even more in the fall, even if any outbreaks are highly localized and don’t lead to a rise in hospitalizations and deaths.
 “I am worried that an increase in case rates could derail reopening when it shouldn’t,” Washington, D.C., pediatrician Dr. Lucy McBride told Yahoo News.

-Advocates of reopening argued that an overreaction to the Delta variant would only be an all-too-accurate reprise of what happened last year, when opposition from teachers kepts schools closed even as study after study showed that schooling was safe.
+Advocates of reopening argued that an overreaction to the Delta variant would only be an all-too-accurate reprise of what happened last year, when opposition from teachers kept schools closed even as study after study showed that schooling was safe.

-Few educators have as much influence in shaping the risk calculations of teachers and politicians than Weingarten, the AFT head and a close ally of President Biden.
-Both her union and the National Education Association (with 3 million members, among them First Lady Jill Biden, a college professor) are thought to have shaped the CDC’s cautious reopening guidelines for reopening schools last spring.
+Few educators have as much influence in shaping the risk calculations of teachers and politicians as Weingarten, the AFT head and a close ally of President Biden.
+Both her union and the National Education Association (with 3 million members, among them first lady Jill Biden, a college professor) are thought to have shaped the CDC’s cautious guidelines for reopening schools this past spring.
 Top officials at both unions were hired to be top officials at the federal Department of Education.

 Late last month, Weingarten wrote on Twitter that the Delta variant “is particularly contagious in young people,” only to be swiftly criticized for misrepresenting a scientific study and stoking fear.
 Weingarten followed three days later with a tweet about how the “dangerous” Delta variant was “changing the landscape of the pandemic.”